Covering the world of social media influencers

 Influencer marketing is growing on all social media platforms.
 Here are some tips for covering it.
 (Photo by Pixabay user cloudlynx)

-Influencer marketing—that is, where brands pay someone with lots of social media followers to promote the brand–is gaining popularity, especially with B2C companies that cater to Generation Z or Y. If you’ve scrolled through social media and seen hashtags such as #sponsored, #sponsoredpost, or #ad, you’ve seen influencer marketing in action.
+Influencer marketing—that is, where brands pay someone with lots of social media followers to promote the brand–is gaining popularity, especially with B2C companies that cater to Generation Z or Y. If you’ve scrolled through social media and seen hashtags such as #sponsored, #sponsoredpost, or #ad, you’ve seen social media influencer marketing in action.

 With their millions of fans, the Kardashians are a prime example of macro-influencers, but not all brands can afford their hefty fees (Kim Kardashian reportedly charges over a quarter million dollars for an Instagram photo).
 Micro-influencers typically have fewer than 10,000 followers, but they’re known within a certain niche such as healthy parenting, vintage fashion, or travel photography.

-Your readers may be interested in knowing how influencer marketing works and how they can identify it.
+Your readers may be interested in knowing how social media influencer marketing works and how they can identify it.
 Here’s a look at questions to consider in your coverage of influencer marketing on Twitter, Instagram, YouTube, and other social media platforms.

 • How are brands working with influencers?
 Talk to influencers in your neck of the woods about how they’re collaborating with brands.
 Are they doing single Instagram posts on their own accounts?
 An Instagram takeover of the brand’s account?
 A series of instructional YouTube videos?
 Something else?